GuruPrasad888/7nmFinFET-StandardCellLibraryDesign/README.md

 Each standard cell includes:
 - Schematic and layout
-- DRC and LVS verification
+- DRC and LVS check
 - PEX extraction and HSPICE simulation
-- Liberty file generation (where applicable)
+- Liberty file generation

 ### ALU Synthesis and Simulation
 - Synthesized netlist created using the standard cells